chrispei1101/ECS150-Project1/REPORT.md

 number of pipes in a pipeline is set to 3 **(PIPES_MAX)**.
 The `parse_command` function is responsible for breaking down the command line into individual tokens, extracting the program name and its arguments.
-The function utilizes the strtok function to tokenize the input string based on space characters.
+The function utilizes the `strtok()` to tokenize the input string based on space characters.
 There is also counters to check if there are too many arguments.